Nautilus-Research/reactor/README.md

 - Alerts (track the health of ALL your services from day 1)
 - AI & ML driven multi-threading solution to improve performance beyond what is possible with vanilla multi-threading for most workloads.

-#5 A solution designed to stay relevant all the way to Unicorn status for your company:
+#5 A solution designed to stay relevant with massive customer growth:

 - Multi-environment support baked in (DEV, QA, PROD)
 - Multi-region support baked in (US, AU, EU)
 - Multi-tenant support baked in (SQL Elastic Pool)

 #6 A solution which allows you to run production apps on the smallest, cheapest cloud VMs with the lowest vCPUs, memory, Disk I/O, and highest network latencies.
 Save money until you start getting traction, and then scale up seamlessly without burning copious amounts of cash.

+#7 Pure c# code.
+No tricks, no funky hard-to-understand code.
+Easy to understand, implement and maintain.

 This is a solid, stable solution that has been undergoing extensive testing for months.
 This is designed for startups building products, who want to focus on building their product & not worry about Infrastructure code.